Sustainability Speakers Series

-The Sustainable Speakers Series is a monthly event hosted by the Saskatchewan Environmental Society and the Saskatoon Public Library that runs from October through May (2015-16).
-These environmentally-themed presentations are free for all to attend and are located in lower level meeting room of the Frances Morrison Central Library (311 23rd Street East).
-All talks run from 7:00pm to 8:30pm.
+The Sustainability Speakers Series is a monthly event hosted by Saskatchewan Environmental Society volunteers and the Saskatoon Public Library.
+These environmentally themed presentations are free for all to attend in the basement Meeting Room at Frances Morrison Library (311 23rd St. E., Saskatoon).

 Talks, including the Q+A portion, start at 7:00pm and end by 8:30pm.
 These are in-person events.
 Recordings of some of the presentations are posted on the Library’s YouTube channel several days after the event.
 More information about upcoming presentations can be found on the Saskatoon Library’s online calendar.

 Upcoming Sustainability Speakers Series Presentations

 September 19 with Sara Williams (in-person only) / Xeriscape: Low Water, Low-Maintenance Gardening

 The principles of xeriscape (design ideas that conserve water, soil improvement, efficient irrigation, reducing conventional lawn areas, and mulching) and the best of the hundreds of hardy and drought tolerant plants for prairie gardens will be described by Sara Williams.

 October 24 with Steve Shirtliffe / Sustainable Agriculture in the Digital Age